bernhardh/nova-icon-select/README.md

 and now you can modify the `config/nova-icon-select/fontawesome.php` file as you like.

-## Using with your own IconProvider
+## Using with your own icon sets

-To use your own icon set, you can either create your own `IconProvider` class and extend it from `Bernhardh\NovaIconSelect\IconProvider` or you can use `Bernhardh\NovaIconSelect\IconProvider` as an instance and add it your options directly.
+To use your own icon set, you can either create your own `IconProvider` class and extend it from `Bernhardh\NovaIconSelect\IconProvider` or you can use `Bernhardh\NovaIconSelect\IconProvider` as an instance and add your options directly.

 ### Use instance and setOptions